Smonman/CSGOBombTimer/README.md

 ## What does this do?

 This program is a simple counter that will tick down upon pressing the <kbd>F1</kbd> key.
 The window does not have to be in focus.
 Idealy this window is on a seperate monitor.

+## Installation

+Get your executable from [here](https://github.com/Smonman/CSGOBombTimer/releases).
+Start the program and leave it running while playing.
+Have fun!